Chevrolet C/K: 1964–1984

 In 1964, GM Brazil launched its first line of light trucks designed in Brazil, the Chevrolet C-series pickup truck; in line with the Chevrolet Suburban, the model line was sold in a wagon configuration, renamed from C-1416 to Chevrolet Veraneio in 1969.
 Styled with an exterior exclusive to Brazil, the model line shared its instrument panel with the first-generation Chevrolet C/K of 1960–1966.
 Nearly a decade before its American counterpart, a four-door "double cab" was offered alongside the standard two-door configuration, sharing its doors with the Veraneio wagon/SUV.

 The model line was launched with a 261 cubic-inch inline-six (derived from the Chevrolet "Stovebolt" engine); this engine was replaced in 1971 by a 250 cubic-inch inline-6 from the Chevrolet Opala.
-In 1976, the standard gasoline engine for the C-10 became a 2.5L inline-four.
-A four-cylinder diesel (Perkins 4236 3.8L) was introduced for 1978 in the D10 pickup.
-For 1981, the engine line was reduced to two, with a 4.1L inline-six becoming offered in gasoline and ethanol-fuel versions (C-10 and A-10) and the Perkins 4236 (D10).
+In 1976, the standard gasoline engine for the C-10 became a 2.5-liter inline-four.
+A four-cylinder diesel, the 3.8-liter Perkins 4.236, was introduced for 1978 in the D10 pickup.
+For 1981, the engine line was reduced to two, with a 4.1-liter inline-six becoming offered in gasoline and ethanol-fuel versions (C-10 and A-10) alongside the Perkins 4.236 (D10).